spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 10. Left zygomatic bone
 11. Right zygomatic bone
 12. Palatal process of the left maxilla
-13. Palatal proces of the right maxilla
+13. Palatal process of the right maxilla

 ## **Mandible**